malbu/cursed_furby/README_update_inprogress.md

 * **Biometric sensing** (MR60BHA2 radar) and **motor control** handled by a Raspberry Pi Zero W, and
 * **MQTT messaging** to glue everything together

-The result is a fluffy creature that listens, thinks, and responds while its beak moves in sync with the audio—and even reacts to your heart-rate and distance.
+The result is a long fluffy mildly ominous Furby Queen that listens and responds and even reacts to your heart/breathing rate, and distance.

 ## 2  Hardware Bill of Materials
 | Qty | Part | Purpose |